wso2/kubernetes-pipeline/docs/getting-started-is.md

     docker tag docker.wso2.com/wso2is:5.8.0 <DOCKER_ORGANIZATION>/wso2is
     ```

-    ><DOCKER_ORGANIZATION> refers to the name of your organization in Docker Hub.
+> <DOCKER_ORGANIZATION> refers to the name of your organization in Docker Hub.

-- If you do not have a WSO2 subscription use the docker hub image wso2/wso2is:5.8.0 instead.
+- If you do not have a WSO2 subscription use the Docker Hub image `wso2/wso2is:5.8.0` instead.

     ```
     docker pull wso2/wso2is:5.8.0
     docker tag wso2/wso2is:5.8.0<DOCKER_ORGANIZATION>/wso2is
     ```

 > The WSO2 Identity and Access Management Docker image automatically fetches product updates on a weekly basis.
-If you do not have a WSO2 subscription account, you can sign up for a free trial [here](https://wso2.com/subscription).
+If you do not have a WSO2 Subscription account, you can sign up for a Free Trial Subscription [here](https://wso2.com/subscription).

-Then, log into your organization on Docker Hub and push the Enterprise Integrator image.
+Then, log into your organization on Docker Hub and push the Identity Server image.

 ```
 docker login
 docker push <DOCKER_ORGANIZATION>/wso2is
 ```

-## Deploy the CI/CD pipeline
+### Deploy the CI/CD pipeline

 1. Download the [sample values.yaml](../samples/values-is-pattern-1.yaml) file and replace the placeholders with their respective values.